anngo2/CS506_project/README.md

 # CS506_project (https://www.youtube.com/watch?v=QPIXDBgT4HM)

+`Structure of this report:` We are going to split this report by questions we have answered.
+With each section, we will talk about the data processing/cleaning, models used, analysis, and preliminary results for each question we have solved.
+This is primarily to make the report more easy to follow.

 ### Description of Project ###

 As a young student finding your first off-campus housing is quite a daunting challenge and with Warren Towers under renovation, we take this opportunity to analyze and inform on the transparency and accountability of off-campus student housing.
 Through this project, we seek to first find a cluster of locations with dense student populations to allow us to study the condition under which students are allowed to pursue their education.
 The project will progress under a collaborative environment with the Inspectional Services Department to restore and clarify housing violation data, develop tools to identify problematic landlords, and integrate data across city departments.